 a.
 Technologies

-b.
-Education, training, awareness.
+b. education, training, and awareness.

-Cybercriminals can’t be defeated with technology tools alone.
+Cybercriminals can’t be defeated with technology alone.
 To stay safe, the user must also follow best practices.

 c.
-Policies & Procedures
+Policies and Procedures

 To keep cyberspace users safe, you need good policies, procedures, and guidelines.
 While ISO 27000 was not published by ISO, it is a mandatory standard for information security management.
 However, many countries use ISO 27000 de facto.